-The first three trends are fairly straightforward in their implications about the SMS' safety culture.
+The first three trends are fairly straightforward in their implications for the SMS' safety culture.
 If your aviation SMS is consistently hitting similar numbers, then that’s a good indication your SMS has reached its current peak capacity – e.g.,

 - capacity in terms of almost all potential issues being reported; or

-If you notice a month of month trend of consistent growth in hazard reporting, then hazard reporting culture is obviously improving due to safety promotion, change in scope of
+If you notice a month-of-month trend of consistent growth in hazard reporting, then hazard reporting culture is obviously improving due to safety promotion, change in scope of

 - work environment, or

 This chart reveals a very short trend.
 There is a maximum of two months of data displayed on this chart.
 To detect trends that exceed this time period, you will need a trending chart that encompasses longer time intervals.